 Ad

-Try our basic pizza dough, then try overnight pizza dough, no-knead pizza dough or vegan pizza dough.
+Try our basic pizza dough, then try overnight pizza dough, no-knead pizza dough or vegan pizza dough, plus discover more pizza recipes.

 This recipe makes sufficient dough to create six 32cm-diameter pizza bases.
 The dough balls can be frozen in a sealed container before the cold fermentation stage and then defrosted for a few hours before use.